diego-vieira/ambientum/readme.md

 [![npm version](https://badge.fury.io/js/%40ambientum%2Fcli.svg)](https://badge.fury.io/js/%40ambientum%2Fcli)
 [![Known Vulnerabilities](https://snyk.io/test/github/ambientum/cli/badge.svg?targetFile=package.json)](https://snyk.io/test/github/ambientum/cli?targetFile=package.json)

-Keeping it uniform between development, staging and production environments is often something not easy.
+Keeping your dependencies between development, staging and production environments is sometimes not an easy task.
-On the last years, our buddy Docker has become more and more mature and now it's becoming the standard.
+In the past few years, our buddy Docker has become more and more mature and now it's becoming the standard for development and deployment of applications.

 We all love Laravel and Vue.JS, but why develop a Rock Star code with a Kick-Ass framework without an awesome environment?

-No more "it worked on my machine"!
+No more "it works on my machine"!

-## What is does?
+## What does this do?
-Ambientum can help you doing some amazing things, the 3 main scenarios are listed above:
+Ambientum can help you do some amazing things, there three main scenarios where Ambientum rocks:

 - **Run Laravel and/or Vue.JS in Development.**
 - **Run Laravel and/or Vue.JS in Production (Continuous Integration included).**